mjfrigaard/sharing-your-work/manuscript/00intro.md

 The massive amounts of data available have also given rise to new forms of media.
 Nate Silver's blog covering elections and politics has grown into multiple projects on [fivethirtyeight](https://projects.fivethirtyeight.com/).
 [The Pudding](https://pudding.cool/) is an example of an online data journalism site that covers non-conventional data sources.
 [Vox](https://www.vox.com/) recently won an award for producing a [graph](https://www.vox.com/policy-and-politics/2018/9/28/17914308/kavanaugh-ford-question-dodge-hearing-chart) that communicates a topic that pundits could've debated endlessly.

-In this text, you'll be creating summary tables, graphs and figures like the ones you see below.
+In this text, you'll be creating summary tables, graphs, and figures like the ones you see below.
 These will be built using data from Google searches, Twitter, and Wikipedia (all public sources).

 #### Graphing Google trends